glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/state.md

 It defines how rooms are positioned, filtered by flags, transformed, and adjusted in other ways during :Loading: and :Screenshotting:.
 The intended workflow goes like this:
 1. Set state before calling any :Loading: or :Screenshotting: methods.
 2. Call any :Loading: or :Screenshotting: method.
-3. States reset automatically afterwards.
+3. State resets automatically afterwards.
 If you want to apply the same configuration again, you'll need to re-specify it before the next call.

 ---